-The human implications of the UK’s ‘phenomenal level’ of avian flu
+The impact of the UK’s ‘phenomenal level’ of avian flu

-Tens of thousands of captive birds at UK farms and sanctuaries have been culled as the “largest number of premises ever” report cases of aviation flu, the country’s chief veterinary officer has confirmed.
+In December, Dr Christine Middlemiss, the country’s chief veterinary officer, told BBC Radio 4 that tens of thousands of captive birds at UK farms and sanctuaries had been culled after the “largest number of premises ever” reported cases of avian flu.

-According to the Department for Environment Food and Rural Affairs (Defra), the risk to human health is “very low”, although diseased birds should not be handled or touched.
-However, the outbreak “has huge human, animal, and trade implications”, Middlemiss warned.
+According to the Department for Environment, Food and Rural Affairs (Defra), the risk to human health is “very low”, although diseased birds should not be handled or touched.
+But the outbreak “has huge human, animal, and trade implications”, Middlemiss warned.